by Nebula Haze

 For the first 2 weeks of curing, open the jars once a day for several seconds to get fresh air in your jars and release any moisture.

 If your buds feel moist when you check on them, leave the tops of the jars off until the outsides of the buds feel dry to the touch.
-Moist buds is what causes mold!
+Too-moist bud is what causes mold!

 Special products like “Boveda 62% Humidipaks” will make curing a lot easier, as they will naturally regulate the humidity in your jars.